jquery-ui-rails/jquery-ui-rails/README.md

 to download a custom package through the [web interface](http://jqueryui.com/download) again.

+See [VERSIONS.md](VERSIONS.md) to see which versions of jquery-ui-rails bundle which versions of jQuery UI.

 Also check out the [jquery-ui-sass-rails](https://github.com/jhilden/jquery-ui-sass-rails) gem, which allows you to override theme variables with Sass.